kchomski/pip-manager/README.md

 PgUp/PgDn - jump up/down by 5
 Home/End - jump to top/bottom
 Space - (un)select package
-A< - toggle all
+A - toggle all
 Enter - upgrade selected
 Delete - uninstall selected
 Q - exit
 ```
 As you can see options are displayed all the time and are pretty self-explanatory, so using `pip-manager` should be really simple and straightforward.

-Second column shows current version installed, whereas third column shows the newest stable version available.
+Second column shows current version installed and third column shows the newest stable version available.
-It may not be so well visible here, but if there is newer version available than the one currently installed, it will be printed with <b>bold</b> font (look at `flask` above).
+It is not visible here, but if there is newer version available, it will be printed with **bold** font.
-If you have newest version already installed it will be printed greyed out.
+If newest version is already installed it will be printed greyed out.

 #### IMPORTANT: Protected distributions
 To protect yourself from accidentally removing needed distributions, you can add them to `[protected]` section in `config.ini` file (located in `pip-manager` installation directory).
 This way you can select all packages by pressing `A`, uninstall them with `Delete` and everything except protected packages will be uninstalled.
 By default `pip`, `setuptools` and `wheel` are listed in the aforementioned file.
 To uninstall protected distributions you have to either uninstall them manually (`pip uninstall some_dist`) or remove them from `config.ini` file.

 ## Contributing
 Contributions are always welcome - just:
 1. Fork the project.
 2. Commit your changes on a feature/fix branch.
 3. Push.
 4. Submit a pull request.
 5. Have your changes merged :)

 ## Support
 If you need assistance, want to report a bug or request a feature, please raise an issue [here](https://bitbucket.org/kchomski/pip-manager/issues).